wolfmcnally/havekidsright/content/posts/raven.md

 **Achilles:** Out for your morning constitutional, are you?

-**Tortoise:** Indeed I am.
-The walk from my knoll to the nearby meadow occupies much of my day.
+**Tortoise:** The walk from my knoll to the nearby meadow occupies much of my day.
 My walk back shall be my evening constitutional.
 As is my habit, I repeat this with some frequency.

 **Achilles:** You must have a lot of time on your hands!

 **Tortoise:** If I had hands, I suppose that might be true.
-But this is not my idleness: I spend this time in contemplation of my studies, and by my lights it is time well spent indeed.
+But this is not my idleness: I spend this time in contemplation of my studies, and by my lights it is time well spent.

 **Achilles:** You have such a rich life of the mind, Mr. T!
 But I do wish you would someday make time for the foot race I challenged you to.